Astro-Otter-Space/kurtography/README.md

   - Create, edit and delete features with an [openlayers3 draw control plugin](https://github.com/HamHamFonFon/ol3-drawButtons)
   - Create and edit properties
   - Create a reference point (for polygons an lines, the reference point is the centroid) for the subscribe room
+  - Edit subscribe zone by changing radius
-  - Subscribe room : zone from geolocation with 10km radius
+  - Subscribe room : zone from geolocation with 5km radius
   - Search items
   - Search only in subscribe area
-  - Edit subscribe zone by changing radius
+  - Get default location if user blocking naviogator geolocation
+  - Graphic refactoring with Material Design Lite
+  - Reset map to geolocation position

 Features in progress
 -------------
   - Fix on geo_distance precision
+  - Change subscribe zone by geolocalisation
+  - Change subscribe zone and search by manual tool
   - Export datas

 Features will be avalaible soon:
 -------------
-  - Change of subscribe zone by geolocalisation
   - Register user
   - Authentification
   - Filtering features by user authorisation
-  - Design refactoring with Material-Ui and React
+  - User can subscribe to a specific item

 Author(s)
 -------------